Monday, January 21, 2008

 The favorite attractions vary among fans, Solberg said, but generally, meeting the film and TV stars of programs such as Star Wars and Star Trek is the most popular.
 It's really about "being able to hang out with friends and others who share similar interests," he said.

 The first comicon Solberg put together was in June 2002.
 It was a one-day event that lasted about six hours, a far cry from the three-day event held now.
-Last year, 3,200 comics
+Last year, 3,200 comics enthusiasts showed up for the convention.

 Lou Ferrigno of TV's Incredible Hulk will meet with fans and talk about the upcoming Hulk movie, in which he makes an appearance.
 "Greeting the fans is something I really enjoy doing," he said.
 "The fans helped make me who I am today."
 Ferrigno, 56, has been active in conventions for years and will attend one in Arizona for the first time.
 He's been to the state before but only for a short time.
 "I'm looking forward to coming to the show, spending time in Phoenix and meeting my fans," he said.